 College-Going Culture in Rural Schools of Poverty

 The majority of U.S. education history has had an urban focus.
 Urban-based concerns have been the focus of education policy, research and scholarship.
-For example, school reform movements of the mid-19th century through early 20th century developed with needs of the Industrial Revolution and increase in the needs of a growing urban population, while education reform beginning in the 1950s addressed the plight of inner city minority students, national defense needs and developing work force skills for the global economy.
-By the mid-1980s, rural education researchers began to look at issues such as equity, school size, school and community life connection, rural school professional development.
+For example, school reform movements of the mid-19th century through early 20th century developed with needs of the Industrial Revolution and increase in the needs of a growing urban population, while education reform beginning in the 1950s addressed the plight of inner city minority students, national defense needs, and developing work force skills for the global economy.
+By the mid-1980s, rural education researchers began to look at issues such as equity, school size, school and community life connection, and rural school professional development.
 (DeYoung, 1987).

 While urban and rural schools share characteristics, they also have significant differences.
 Rural schools, like their urban counterparts, are more likely than those in the suburbs to be situated in high poverty communities, score lower in student achievement assessments, and struggle to find and keep highly qualified teachers (Barley & Beesley, 2007).
-Rural schools and their unique advantages and needs deserve to be explored.
 Long-term, intergenerational poverty is more prevalent among students who live in rural areas, particularly remote areas (Lichter & Johnson, 2007; Provasnik et al., 2007) Poverty increases the chances for education problems including dropout and underachievement.
 Despite significant indications of the deleterious effects of rural impoverishment such as students dropping out of high school at more than twice the national average rate, research has relatively ignored the issues of high poverty rural schools (Hardre, 2007; Provasnik et al., 2007).

 Khattri, Riley, and Kane (1997), in their review of extant literature found that students in poor rural areas did better academically than those in poor urban areas, but the research was limited in understanding how the needs and effects of being rural and poor relate to achievement.
 Research indicates that successful rural schools report higher teacher retention, higher expectations of students, supportive long-term teacher-student relationships, and the school positioned at the center of community life which facilitates principal leadership (Barley & Beesley 2007; Burney & Cross 2006; Irvin, Meece, Byun, Farmer, & Hutchins, 2011; Lyson 2002; Schafft & Jackson, 2010).

-Demi, Coleman-Jensen, and Snyder (2010) used an ecological systems framework and structural equation modeling for quantitative study to identify indicators of individual, family, school, and rural contextual processes as having direct, mediating, or indirect relationships as predictors of post-secondary educational enrollment for a rural youth sample.
+Demi, Coleman-Jensen, and Snyder (2010) used an ecological systems framework and structural equation modeling for quantitative study to identify indicators of individual, family, school, and rural contextual processes as having direct, mediating, or indirect relationships as predictors of postsecondary educational enrollment for a rural youth sample.
 The study sought to document the inherent complexity of the postsecondary enrollment of students across the contexts specifically for rural youth.
 Data for the study came from two cohorts of the ongoing Rural Youth Education study examining factors contributing to educational, occupational, and residential aspirations and outcomes for a representative sample of rural Pennsylvania youth.